Pet Insurance Guide

 Do I Need Pet Insurance?

 Whether or not a person needs pet insurance depends on their financial situation.
-According to The Simple Dollar, even expected pet medical care can range into multiple thousands of dollars over the lifetime of a cat or dog.
+According to The Simple Dollar, even expected pet medical care can range into multiple thousands of dollars over the lifetimes of cats and dogs.
 While that cost may be high, it’s also spread out over time – something that many people can plan for.

 Pet emergencies are different and can happen at any time.
 Should your pet swallow something dangerous or be hit by a car, an incident that happens in a matter of seconds can rack up a single vet bill well into the hundreds or thousands.